-Net sales increased in 2021 compared to the prior year due to increased demand for our products and services as service providers enhanced their networks to keep pace with broadband demand.
-We are experiencing capacity constraints and supply shortages with certain of our network cable products, which hindered our ability to meet customer demand for our Broadband segment products in 2021.
-We are investing to alleviate our capacity constraints and began to see benefits from the expanded capacity in the fourth quarter of 2021.
-We expect the supply shortages to extend into 2022.
-From a regional perspective, in 2021, net sales increased in the U.S. by \$137.8 million, the CALA region by \$111.2 million, the EMEA region by \$6.6 million and Canada by \$6.3 million but decreased in the APAC region by \$17.3 million.
-Foreign exchange rate changes impacted Broadband segment net sales favorably by approximately 1% during 2021 compared to the prior year.
+Net sales for the CCS segment increased in 2022 compared to the prior year primarily due to increased demand for our products and services as service providers continued to enhance their networks to keep pace with increasing broadband demand.
+We were able to meet this increased demand with the additional production enabled by our capacity expansion.
+CCS segment net sales also significantly benefitted from pricing increases.
+The supply shortages with certain of our network cable products experienced during the first half of the year eased in the second half and are expected to continue to improve into 2023.
+From a regional perspective in 2022, net sales increased in the U.S. by \$690.0 million, the EMEA region by \$23.9 million, Canada by \$20.1 million and the CALA region by \$10.2 million but decreased in the APAC region by \$8.4 million compared to the prior year.
+Foreign exchange rate changes impacted CCS segment net sales unfavorably by approximately 2% during 2022.